Slevinski/slevinski.github.io/series/evidence-and-adoption/entries/overview/essay.md

 *A documented-use series*

-This series is the empirical lane of the Sutton SignWriting platform.

-Its purpose is to answer the simplest skeptical question directly:
+This series answers the simplest skeptical question directly:

 > is this real?

-That means documenting:

-- real communities
-- real institutions
-- real lineages of use
-- real current proof points
-- real evidence boundaries
+It documents where Sutton SignWriting has visible use, institutional anchors, public evidence, and clear limits.
+The goal is not success-only storytelling.
+The goal is disciplined evidence: what is documented, what remains partial, and what should not yet be overstated.

 It is for: